1.0 INTRODUCTION

 2011).

-there is a lot similarities between PNG and Pakistan as far as constraints are
+In fact, there are similarities between PNG and Pakistan as far as constraints are

 concerned.
 It was difficult to identify a developing trend given limited facts

-from success stories.
-This means to have strong leadership in education circles
+This means having strong leadership in education circles

-who can be the main drivers in achieving the United Nation Sustainable
+who can be the main drivers in achieving the United Nations Sustainable

-Development Goals 2016-2030 Goal 4 about achieving quality education at early
+Development Goals 2016-2030 Goal 4 about achieving quality education in early

 childhood development, care, preprimary education, primary education and